gabrielecodes/9bitssystems/src/content/posts/what-is-a-data-engineer-business-value.md

 ### Data-Driven Decision Making: Empowering Leaders with Reliable Insights

 When data is clean, organized, and accessible, leaders can confidently make informed decisions.
 Whether it’s optimizing marketing strategies, improving customer service, or adjusting product offerings, having reliable data at your fingertips means no more relying on gut feeling or hunches.
-Instead, leaders can trust data-driven insights, giving them a **strategic edge** that’s backed by facts, not guesswork.
+Instead, leaders can trust data-driven insights, giving them a **strategic advantage** that’s backed by facts, not guesswork.

 ### Performance Clarity and Business Valuation: Making Data Count